Transia-RnD/xahau-dao/STRUCTURE.md

 Proposals are the next step in the XLS structure.
 Technically, anyone can take an idea and create a proposal out of it, or just create a proposal without first creating an idea.
 Proposals are first created in the XLS discussion, and then the Transia DAO is used to crowdfund the proposal.

-### Proposal Persona

-The proposal persona is an approved candidate who has the technical knowledge and skills to turn an idea into a proposal and eventually implement it.

 ### Proposal Flow

 1. **Idea Creation (RFI or RFP):** The process begins with the creation of an idea, which can either be a Request for Information (RFI) or a Request for Proposal (RFP).
 An RFI is an idea that the user would like more information on, while an RFP is an idea that is actively looking for a candidate to write the proposal.